mkolod/deep-reinforcement-learning/p2_continuous-control/Report.md

 ## Recording of trained actor playing

-You can see the video of trained actor that got checkpointed successfully playine [here](https://www.youtube.com/watch?v=EBTrjLHi-hU).
+You can see the video of trained actor that got checkpointed successfully playing [here](https://www.youtube.com/watch?v=EBTrjLHi-hU).

 ### Ideas for future work